 The big question: Is the Japan Rail Pass worth it?

 Sorry, there’s no one answer here.
 It really depends on where you are arriving and departing in Japan and where you want to go when you are here.
 But depending were you are going, and if you plan you trip well, yes it will be worth it.

 Let me give you a real world example of how you can definitely get the most value from your Japan Rail Pass.

-A couple years ago, my friend and her husband visited me from Canada, where they both bought a 14-day pass before they left.
+A couple years ago, my friend and her husband visited me, where they both bought a 14-day pass before they left.
 I’ve outlined their itinerary below with the regular cost of train tickets per one person without the pass (by the way, I used Hyperdia to get the average cost of each train segment and selected unreserved seat on the Shinkansen).
 Their trip included Tokyo, Nagoya, Kyoto, Nara, and Hiroshima, so they covered a lot of ground:

 - Narita Airport to Tokyo – 2,630 (3 days, Tokyo)